Community Benefits

 We’re backing a stronger local economy through a Gippsland-first procurement policy that prioritises local businesses.

 Our upcoming Jobs and Procurement Plan will outline how suppliers can get involved, with a clear process for registration and engagement.
-Designed to build regional capability, it will help ensure East Gippsland is well placed to benefit from every opportunity created by the Fingerboards Project.
+Designed to build regional capability, it will help ensure East Gippsland is well placed to benefit from opportunities created by the Fingerboards Project.

 Local & State